 Roman Apartments (Insulae)

-In big cities, most Romans lived in apartment buildings we call insulae (IN-sue-lie), or islands (because they often took up a whole city block).
+May 2016 - In big cities, most Romans lived in apartment buildings we call insulae (IN-sue-lie), or islands (because they often took up a whole city block).
 During the 100s AD, there were almost 50,000 apartment buildings in Rome (mostly with many families living in them), and fewer than 2000 private houses.
 At first insulae were usually built of wood.
-They were usually three or four storeys high.
+They were usually three or four stories high.

 Later, because of the risk of fire, insulae were more often built of brick.
 We have many insulae preserved to look at today, especially in the Roman port town of Ostia, near Rome.
 There are also insulae at Pompeii, and at Italica in Spain.